rosjat/scripts/powershell/RandomStuffModule/README.md

 * Try to figure out if this all works with pipelines
 * Add Documentation that gets displayed with Get-Help
 * Figure out if the project structure is best practice for binary powershell modules in c#
+* for the HP iLO ... make it more useable for sure ...